MinecraftCitiesNetwork/democracycraft-wiki/docs/rules.md

 :::

 ### 3. Advertising
-- **Adverts.** Advertising must be kept to ``/ad`` in-game or appropriate advertisement channels on our main Discord server.
+- Advertising must be kept to ``/ad`` in-game or appropriate advertisement channels on our main Discord server.
-- **Private Messages.** You must not advertise for any reason in private messages.
+- You must not advertise for any reason in private messages.
-- **Non-compete.** Discord servers or Minecraft servers that are not for the purposes of DemocracyCraft are not allowed to be advertised anywhere.
+- Discord servers or Minecraft servers that are not for the purposes of DemocracyCraft are not allowed to be advertised anywhere.

 ### 4. Property
-- **Stealing.** You are not allowed to steal from any place or any person.
+- You are not allowed to steal from any place or any person.
-- **Lava Casting.** Lava casting and flooding are not allowed anywhere.
+- Lava casting and flooding are not allowed anywhere.
-- **Griefing.** You may not destroy, obstruct or otherwise cause physical disturbances on property that you do not own.
+- You may not destroy, obstruct or otherwise cause physical disturbances on property that you do not own.

 :::danger This does not apply to the Wilderness
 You are allowed to destroy anything which is **unclaimed** in the Wilderness.
 This rule however still applies to anything that is **claimed**.
 :::

 ### 5. Lag Prevention
-- **Redstone Clocks.** Redstone clocks are not permitted in any builds.
+- Redstone clocks are not permitted in any builds.
-- **Automatic Farms.** All farms must either be manual or **semi**-automatic and are required to have player interactions.
+- All farms must either be manual or **semi**-automatic and are required to have player interactions.
-- **Entities.** You must avoid using excessive tile entities (chests, hoppers, item frames) or regular entities (mobs) in builds and designated spaces.
+- You must avoid using excessive tile entities (chests, hoppers, item frames) or regular entities (mobs) in builds and designated spaces.
   - Item frames must only be used to display **non-vanilla** items.
 This applies especially for ChestShops

 ### 6. Fair Play
-- **Permissions.** Permissions must be used strictly for the reasons you told you can have them for.
+- Permissions must be used strictly for the reasons you told you can have them for.
   - Many Government jobs contain additional features or access.
 It is your responsibility to use them responsibly and only for appropriate reasons.
-- **X-Ray** You must not use x-ray.
+- You must not use x-ray.
 Any proceeds from x-ray will be confiscated.
-- **Client Modifications.** You are allowed to use client modifications from our [allowed list](https://www.democracycraft.net/threads/client-modification.13587/) **only**.
+- You are allowed to use client modifications from our [allowed list](https://www.democracycraft.net/threads/client-modification.13587/) **only**.
-- **Anti-Kick.** Any methods to avoid being kicked for being away-from-keyboard that is not genuine gameplay is not allowed.
+- Any methods to avoid being kicked for being away-from-keyboard that is not genuine gameplay is not allowed.
-- **Exploitation.** Any form of exploitation is not permitted for any reason.
+- Any form of exploitation is not permitted for any reason.
   - This includes using bugs in server features.
-- **Alternative Accounts.** You can only play on this server with **one (1)** Minecraft account.
+- You can only play on this server with **one (1)** Minecraft account.
 Any activities that occur on this account are your responsibility

 :::tip If your account is compromised, report it!
 We will try to help you out, and keep the account banned until you regain access to it.